 Manage Account Settings

 Your Account Settings section allows you to view and edit your global Settings and Preferences.
-You can edit your username and Master Password, security settings, email notifications, manage your trusted devices, and control how LastPass interacts with websites.
+Once you access your Account Settings, you can manage general login settings, advanced security settings, multifactor authentication options, trusted devices, and mobile devices.
+You can also control how LastPass interacts with websites using Never URLs, equivalent domains, and managing URL rules.

 - In your web browser toolbar, click the LastPass icon then click Open My Vault.